JernejPuc/sidegame-py/README.md

 - Add checksums or something that would validate packet structure and content wrt. current state of the match and participants before it is attempted to be unpacked and applied.

-- Add a time scale option and means to convey it between server and clients.
+- Add a dynamic time scale option and means to convey it between server and clients.
 If a change occurs while running, FPS/tick rates need to be changed accordingly.

 - Enable spawning and despawning of dummy entities on the server for testing,